-Programme/Function Workplace Health and Safety & EAP Programme Objective (SMART) Occupational health is concerned with the health and safe of employees at work.
-The aim of the programme is promote a healthy, safe and legislative compliant wo environment, and a healthy, active and productive worker to 2022 Programme Objective Outcome To improve the health and safety of the employees in compliance with the Act Short Term Strategies (1-2 Yrs.)
-Appointment of qualified safety officer Establish status quo i.t.o municipality's health and safety plan Development of health and safety policy Appointment of all legislative posts Provision for training of above posts Promote health and safety in the workplace Provide qualified counselling with respect to the Employment Assistance Programme Medium Term Strategies (3-4 Yrs.)
-Ensure health and safety programme is sustained Provide qualified counselling with respect to the Employment Assistance Programme
+Workplace Health and Safety & EAP Occupational health is concerned with the health and safety of employees at work.
+The aim of the programme is to promote a healthy, safe and legislative compliant work environment, and a healthy, active and productive worker by 2022 To improve the health and safety of the employees in compliance with the Act Appointment of qualified safety officer Establish status quo i.t.o municipality's health and safety plan Development of health and safety policy Appointment of all legislative posts Provision for training of above posts Promote health and safety in the workplace Provide qualified counselling with respect to the Employment Assistance Programme

-Long term Strategies (5 Yrs. +) Ensure health and safety programme is sustained Provide qualified counselling with respect to the Employment Assistance Programme
+Medium Term Strategies (3-4 Yrs.)
+Ensure health and safety programme is sustained Provide qualified counselling with respect to the Employment Assistance Programme Long term Strategies (5 Yrs. +) Ensure health and safety programme is sustained Provide qualified counselling with respect to the Employment Assistance Programme